 Aims of the Programme

-The programme will provide a safe space for curiosity and conversation.
-An opportunity to feel motivated, and to be inspired, to work in collaboration and influence real change within the Communities we live.
+The programme will provide an opportunity to be motivated, inspired and supported to work in collaboration with service users and influence real change in an environment that encourages curiosity and conversation.

 To achieve the objectives of co-production and co-learning, the aims of the programme are: